arbor-sim/arbor/doc/gs_single_cell.rst

   channels all over the surface of the cell. :meth:`arbor.cable_cell.paint` lets us instruct Arbor to use HH dynamics on the region we've labelled soma and sort the details out for us.
-* Stimuli and spike detectors are added to the cell using the :meth:`arbor.cable_cell.place<arbor.cable_cell.place>` method.
-This method places objects on precise :class:`arbor.location`s.
-We place an :class:`arbor.iclamp<arbor.iclamp>` with a duration of 2 ms and a current of 0.8 nA, starting at 10 ms; and an :class:`arbor.spike_detector<arbor.spike_detector>` with a threshold of -10 mV to the location we've labelled 'center'.
+* Other properties should be added to the cell on precise :class:`arbor.location`s.
+This is done using the :meth:`arbor.cable_cell.place<arbor.cable_cell.place>` method.
+  We place a current stimulus :class:`arbor.iclamp<arbor.iclamp>` with a duration of 2 ms and a current of 0.8 nA, starting at 10 ms on the location we've labelled 'center'.
+We also place a :class:`arbor.spike_detector<arbor.spike_detector>` with a threshold of -10 mV on the same location.

 Single cell model
 ----------------------------------------------------